24 Hidden Gems in Spain Off-The-Beaten Path

 Pink Lake, Torrevieja

 If you are looking for hidden gems in Spain, then head to the city of Torrevieja to see the bubble-gum pink-colored lake.
 This salt lake is also called Laguna Rosa in Spanish, which gets its color from algae and bacteria that grow in salty areas.
+It can easily be visited as a day-trip from Alicante.

 Note that the lake doesn’t look very pink from far away, and the color is much more noticeable as you get close.
 And the best time to go there is late spring or early summer.